 The headlines portion of the site basically runs itself.
-The code was written by Scott Lay, who is the President/CEO of the Community College League of California for eight years and has worked in various capacities with the Legislature and California elections for 22 years.
+The code was written by Scott Lay, who was the President/CEO of the Community College League of California for eight years and has worked in various capacities with the Legislature and California elections for 22 years.
 Scott has a bachelor's

 degree in political science public service and a juris doctorate from the University of California, Davis.
 Most of the code was written to help Scott keep up with the news and legislation he tracks.
 Apparently, he also likes to speak in the third person.

 Is there a partisan bent?

 Stories are ranked algorithmically, and there's nothing in that algorithm that favors a partisan bent (i.e. The Majority Report (D) and FlashReport (R) get equal treatment).
 Any partisan bent on the legislative bill pages comes from the site's users themselves by reading stories.
 I rarely opine on bills, although when I do, it's always under comments and always under my real name.

 I am a former Democratic activist and a regular donor to candidates of both parties that I think will be good on higher education or who are my local representatives.
 I'm at foremost a Californian who loves this state and wants information to be available to interested citizens, in the way I felt when I got my hands on those copies of California Journal in the good old days.

 While I am not a journalist, I try to disclose any conflicts I have when I write The Nooner.
 I also work to be as balanced as possible, although welcome your criticism if you think I bend too far one way.
 I frequently offer corrections or confessions that I was biased.